BytewaveMLP/drawpile-ldap-auth-server/README.md

 For more details on TOML syntax, see [the README](https://github.com/toml-lang/toml#user-content-example).

-If you would prefer, you may set configuration options through environment variables rather than through the config file.
-Each config option has a corresponding environment variable which will override the value listed in the config if set.
+If you would prefer, you may set configuration options through environment variables/command-line arguments rather than through the config file.
+Each config option has a corresponding environment variable/argument which will override the value listed in the config if set.
 Note that `ldap.flagGroups` does *not* have an associated environment variable mapping; this is the only value which *must* be set in `config.tmol`.

 Additionally, there are two environment-only configuration options relating to logging.
 These are: